AsimMazin/Asimmazin.github.io/_pages/Resume.md

 ## Patents {#patents}

+  1. US Patent No. US 10,587,999 B2, *Enabling slotted Aloha-NOMA for massive machine-to-machine (M2M) communication in internet of thing (IoT) networks*, March 10, 2020.
-  1. US Patent No. US 10,327,123 B1, *System and Method for Machine-to-Machine Communication in an Internet-of-Things Network*, June 18, 2019.
+  2. US Patent No. US 10,327,123 B1, *System and Method for Machine-to-Machine Communication in an Internet-of-Things Network*, June 18, 2019.

 --------------------